 Please allow pop-ups to open PDF.

 The EU (and Schengen) is the world's largest tourism market with a large influx of tourists from across the world, especially Asia & Americas.
 In order to sustain high levels of tourism, the Schengen countries are strict on ensuring that tourists do not settle in their countries illegally.
-Therefore, proof of air travel in the form of flight bookings (paid or otherwise) indicates that the applicant has plans to stay for a fixed duration in the Schengen states and intends to go back to their home country.
+Therefore, proof of accommodation in the form of hotel bookings (paid or otherwise) indicates that the applicant has plans to stay for a fixed duration in the Schengen states and intends to go back to their home country.

 You can find out about the full visa requirements here.

-As per the Schengen code, you are supposed to get a draft flight itinerary.
+As per the Schengen code, you are supposed to get a draft hotel itinerary.
 The itinerary generated by Atlys is reserved but not purchased.
 In earlier times, this is similar to a travel agency reserving your travel tickets & stay but not purchasing until you pay.
 By not paying for your flights and hotels until you get your visa approved, you can avoid heavy cancellation fees.